xieyaoyue/tp/docs/team/pinfang.md

     1. Maintaining the issue tracker
     2. Setting the deadline of milestone
     3. Updating user/developer docs that are not specific to a feature
-    4. Reporting bugs to team members

  * Review/mentoring contributions:
-    1. Reviewing PRs: [links]
+    1. Reviewing PRs
+    2. Reporting bugs to team members

  * Contributions beyond the project team:
-    1. Reporting bugs for other team's product [links]
+    1. Reporting bugs for other team's product during PE dry-run: [link](https://github.com/pinfang/ped/issues)
+    2. DG reviews for other team